AirZero/luxuscom/README.md

 sudo apt-get install python-alsaaudio

-create apikey.txt to parent folder and put your Google speech api key there..
+create apikey.txt to parent folder and put your Google speech api key there. nano ../apikey.txt

 Write wanted command words to commandwords.txt
 Write corresponding commands for each command to commands.txt - they can be basic bash commands like echo